gvwilson/thirdbit/src/fiction/iffy/index.md

 The ox snorted and stepped daintily closer to him.

 "Saints," Iffy breathed as it nuzzled the Ecologist.
-She half-expected the bot on its back to crawl onto Edson's head and drill into his skull to take over his body like something from a horror sim.
+She half-expected to hear a voice in her head.
 Instead,
 the ox pooped,
 swished its tail,
 and grumbled,
-shifting its weight from hoof to hoof while its rider and the Ecologist conversed.
+shifting its weight from hoof to hoof.

 Edson stood and beckoned to Iffy.
 "Come on down.